nov314k/farmafit/README.md

 ### Example output

-The following is displayed on the screed after running `./farmafit example.json`:
+The following is displayed on the screed after running `./farmafit -f example.json`:

 ```
 Results of processing "Experiment F1"